Dr Susan Baxter

 Now make those changes because the only thing that doesn't change is change!

-If you like what you read, I do have a series of eBooks on Amazon. i have designed these to inform and educate with real no-nonsense information about how to live a sustainably healthy life long term.
-It is the tool kit and knowledge that you need to make your own informed decisions for long term health.
+If you like what you read, I do have a series of eBooks you can find here.
+I have designed these to inform and educate with real no-nonsense information about how to live a sustainably healthy life long term.
+It is the tool kit and knowledge that you need to make your own informed decisions for long-term health.

 Thank you for reading.